AlinariC/Memoria-Astra/07_Foundations_of_Flame/Manuscript.md

 And far beyond the Veil, ancient embers began to burn once more.

-# Chapter Nineteen – Castles on Silent Rivers
+# Castles on Silent Rivers

 The Wells remembered how to move.